India–China border infrastructure

-Border infrastructure in the borderlands of India and China encompasses irrigation, roads, railways, airports, natural gas and oil pipelines, electricity grids, telecommunications, and broadcasting.
+Border infrastructure along the Sino-Indian border, which has several border areas disputed by both India and China, encompasses irrigation, roads, railways, airports, natural gas and oil pipelines, electricity grids, telecommunications, and broadcasting.
 In the context of the border tensions between India and China, many of these infrastructure projects in the borderlands are considered strategic in nature.
 Commentators have noted the infrastructure gap that existed, and still exists, between the infrastructure on the borderlands of India and China.
 For many decades, the approach taken to the construction of border infrastructure by China and India was significantly different, however, in terms of utilizing the natural resources of the borderlands for the needs of the country, both countries are said to have a similar approach.

+Context

+The Line of Actual Control (LAC) is the disputed border between India and China, which has led to the ongoing Sino-Indian border dispute.
+There are designated Border Personnel Meeting Points (BPM Points or BPMP) on LAC, mutually agreed by India and China, for conducting meeting to resolve the dispute.

+Chinese Military has an integrated Western Theater Command (WTC) across the whole LAC with India.
+Western Theater Command also covers provinces of Sichuan, Gansu, Ningxia, Qinghai and Chongqing.

+Indian Military has divided the LAC into 3 sectors – the northern sector (some times also called western sector) across Ladakh and the Chinese-held Aksai Chin, the central sector across Himachal Pradesh and Uttrakhand states, and the eastern sector across Sikkim and Arunachal Pradesh states.

 China

-New Chinese border villages (with claimed location):